 There are different free alternatives to commercial DBMS on the market, such as Oracle, SQL server, DB2, Interbase, etc. Although these DBMS are effective, they are often burdensome and expensive.

-Although it is always possible for experienced users to use the DBMS directly on the command line, it is available for almost all DBMS, front-end free client software.
-These programs are characterized by a user-friendly and intuitive graphical interface (GUI) that provides easy access to DBMS functions.
+Although it is still possible for advanced users to use DBMS directly from the command line, for most DBMS free front-end client softwares are available.
+These programs have an easy and intuitive graphical interface (GUI) to easily access DBMS functions.

 In these pages, on database applications, we use Firebird DBMS linked with IBEasy+ client as front-end.